 This plate has Fergus Henderson written all over it.

 We empty our plates and must admit we are stuffed already.
-But the menu is awesome and we choose one more dish, more out of curiosity.
+But the menu is way too awesome to stop just now so we choose one more dish, more out of curiosity.

 What should we order?

 OK, we go for the crumbed mutton and green sauce (£8,10).

 It turns out to be a mutton croquette.
 Thick crunchy deep fried crust on the outside, well seasoned pulled mutton meat on the inside.
 The green sauce is a mixture of olive oil, fresh tarragon, parsley and baby capers.